zscbana/Time2Study/README.md

 - **Bootstrap**: For responsive design and layout.

 ### Backend:
-- **Django**: A powerful Python web framework for building the backend functionality.
+- **Django**: A powerful Python web framework for building backend functionality.

+### CI/CD:
+- **Jenkins**: Automates the build, test, and deployment processes.
+- **Docker**: Ensures consistent and efficient deployment across environments.
+- **ArgoCD**: For continuous deployment and management of Kubernetes applications.

 ## Project Aim

 The main goal of this website is to improve student productivity by providing a platform where users can:
 - Share and access study tips and productivity posts.
 - Track their study sessions and performance over time.
-- Get insights into their study habits and improve them.
+- Gain insights into their study habits to enhance their effectiveness.

 ## Steps of the Project